-O. Waiver of Qualified Contract 10 points

-Section 2.9(Z)/Tab 27

-10 points are available to Applicants who waive their right to apply for a Qualified Contract.
+10 state and the last of the state of the st 0.
+Waiver of Qualified Contract 10 points Section 2.9(AA)/Tab 27 10 points are available to Applicants who waive their right to apply for a Qualified Contract.

-P. Community Revitalization

-5 points

-Section 2.9(AA)/Tab 28

-5 points are available to Applicants with Projects located in a HUD designated Federal Empowerment Zone, Federal Enterprise Community or Neighborhood Revitalization Strategy Area (NRSA).
+Р. Community Revitalization 5 points Section 2.9(BB)/Tab 28 5 points are available to Applicants with Projects located in a HUD designated Neighborhood Revitalization Strategy Area (NRSA) or community eligible to apply for a 2013 Promise Zone designation.